Finance Series

 Abstract

-We examine how companies adjust CEO compensation in response to the Tax Cuts and Jobs Act (TCJA) of 2017, which eliminated the tax deductibility of performance-based pay.
-By comparing firms with high and low levels of performance-based pay before the TCJA, as well as CEOs with unaffected top executives within the same firm and year, we find that both CEO performance pay and total compensation decrease following the TCJA when compared to the control group.
-Consistent with our theoretical framework, we also find that by increasing the after-tax cost of compensation, the TCJA created significant labor market disruptions, with some firms letting go of higher-ability CEOs and hiring less expensive replacements.
+We examine how firms adjust CEO compensation following the Tax Cuts and Jobs Act (TCJA), which eliminated the tax deductibility of performance-based pay.
+Comparing firms with different levels of performance-based pay, CEOs with unaffected top executives in the same firm-year, and U.S. with international firms, we find that CEO performance pay and total compensation decrease following the TCJA relative to the control group.
+The results are more pronounced for cost-sensitive firms and those requiring firm-specific human capital.
+Consistent with a moral hazard model, we also find that by raising the after-tax cost of compensation, TCJA created significant labor market disruptions.